Open Source · Open Hardware

 What is OpenMuscle?

-An open-source biosensing ecosystem for wearable prosthetic control.
-We use pressure myography — not EMG — to detect muscle contractions and predict individual finger movements in real time.
+An open-source biosensing ecosystem for wearable prosthetic control, human interface, and robotics data capture.
+We use pressure myography, not EMG, to detect muscle contractions and predict individual finger movements in real time.

 Open Hardware